 The CRC requires that the best interests of the child be a primary consideration in all decisions and actions likely to affect children.
 The UN system should therefore incorporate due consideration to the best interests of the child in all UN wide initiatives and entity-specific external action, as well as in its own internal operations.
-This requirement demands a continuous process of child rights impact assessment (predicting the impact of any proposed law, policy or budgetary allocation which affects children and the enjoyment of their rights) and child rights impact evaluation (evaluating the actual impact), built into all relevant processes (both external and internal) from the outset.
-It also requires that all due diligence processes include full consideration for child rights, as well as child safeguarding.
+This requirement demands a continuous process of child rights impact assessment (predicting the impact of any proposed law, policy, budgetary allocation, or programme which affects children and the enjoyment of their rights) and child rights impact evaluation (evaluating the actual impact), built into all relevant processes (both external and internal) from the outset and based on children's views.